pkhuong/pkhuong.github.io/source/_posts/2020-07-07-flatter-wait-free-hazard-pointers.markdown

 Injecting fences with OS support
 --------------------------------

-When we use fences or atomic instructions correctly, there should be an implicit pairing between fences or atomics: we use fencing to enforce an ordering (one must fully execute before or after another, overlap is forbidden) between pairs of instructions in different threads.
+When we use fences or memory ordering correctly, there should be an implicit pairing between fences or ordered operations: we use fencing to enforce an ordering (one must fully execute before or after another, overlap is forbidden) between pairs of instructions in different threads.
 For example, the pseudocode for hazard pointers with